JeroenGar/jagua-rs/README.md

 The code is thoroughly documented and should provide a good starting point for anyone interested building their own optimization algorithm on top of `jagua-rs`.

-⚠️ *Please note that `lbf` should probably not be used as an optimization algorithm for any real-world use case.
+⚠️ *Please note that `lbf` should not be used as an optimization algorithm for any real-world use case.
-Read the [Important note](#important-note) section for more information.* ⚠️
+Read the [Important note](#important-note) section for more information.
+See [`sparrow`](https://github.com/JeroenGar/sparrow) for a state-of-the-art optimization algorithm which leverages `jagua-rs`*

 ### How to run LBF